 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-The Hawksbill Turtle is a sea turtle distributed in tropical areas, as well as in the subtropical waters of the Atlantic, Indian and Pacific oceans.
+The hawksbill turtle is a sea turtle distributed in tropical and subtropical areas of the Atlantic, Indian and Pacific oceans.
 It is a well-traveled animal, capable of nesting in at least 70 countries around the world.
-One of its main characteristics is its shell, formed by overlapping plates and serrated edges whose attractive design makes it a desirable material for the manufacture of different objects.
-This shell, which is predominantly black and brown with marbling round the edges (with light and dark bands) protects its flat body, similar to other sea turtles.
-It has fin-shaped limbs ending in two claws, as well as a sharp, curved beak and a prominent upper jaw.
+One of its main characteristics is its shell, formed by overlapping plates and serrated edges.
+This carapace, in which yellow, black and brown colors predominate, is mottled in a radial pattern.
+It has fin-shaped limbs ending in two nails per fin, as well as a sharp, curved beak and a prominent upper jaw.

 Come to Zoo from